-Every Board member or employee of the Rockville Centre Union Free School District shall be subject to and abide by the following standards of conduct:
+Every Board member and/or employee of the District will be subject to and abide by the following standards of conduct:

 - a) Gifts.
-Pursuant to Section 805-a of the General Municipal Law, he/she shall not, directly or indirectly, solicit any gift or accept or receive any gift having a value of seventy-five dollars or more, whether in the form of money, services, loan, travel, entertainment, hospitality, thing or promise, or any other form, under circumstances in which it could reasonably be inferred that the gift was intended or expected to influence him/her in the performance of official duties or was intended as a reward for any official action on his/her part. - b) Confidential Information.
-He/she shall not disclose confidential information acquired by him/her in the course of his/her official duties or use such information to further his/her personal interest.
+Pursuant to Section 805-a of the General Municipal Law, no person will, directly or indirectly, solicit any gift or accept or receive any gift having a value of seventy-five dollars or more, whether in the form of money, services, loan, travel, entertainment, hospitality, thing or promise, or any other form, under circumstances in which it could reasonably be inferred that the gift was intended or expected to influence him/her in the performance of official duties or was intended as a reward for any official action on his/her part. - b) Confidential Information.
+No person will disclose confidential information acquired by him/her in the course of his/her official duties or use such information to further his/her personal interest.
+Disclosure by the Board of Education officers and employees of information obtained or matters properly discussed in Executive Session is specifically prohibited.